Site icon Zenbabytravel

 The Black Church is the most associated image with Brasov, a great starting point for exploring and a cultural highlight for our eldest.
 It must be the history of fire (1689) that excited his imagination or may be the Gothic architecture that delighted his eye since he was 3 years old.

+We are talking regularly about it as well as Turnul Alb and Turnul Negru.
 The main square and various strolls around Poarta Ecaterina, Schei and Parcul Central Nicolae Titulescu filled many fun days of playing and sightseeing.

 For nature lovers and active souls, Parc Aventura is a wonderful option just by Noua lake and park.
 It could be a full adventurous day out and we found that even our almost 4 years old fell in love with the aerial treks and tricks.
 Sadly we found it terribly popular August 2018 and impossible to get in on 3 consecutive days.